-This is accomplished by slowly rotating the telescope on its right ascension (R.A.) axis, using the built in motor drive.
+This is accomplished by slowly rotating the telescope on its right ascension (R.A.) axis, using only the R.A. slow-motion knob.
 But first the R.A. axis of the mount must be aligned with the Earth's rotational (polar) axis-a process called polar alignment.